Reporting Boundary: London & Farnborough

 We recognise that transparent communicationrn is essential for transformational change and we quantifiably contribute to 9 SDG’s.

-Trafalgar Square believes in a moral responsibility to take the necessary steps to lessen their carbon footprint.
+Trafalgar Square believes in a moral responsibility to take the necessary steps to lessen its carbon footprint.
 From taking steps to reduce the excess production paper waste in the pensions industry and smarter travel policies to wider questions of social and corporate governance policies, the company makes efforts to embody sustainability in as many decisions as possible.
-Planet Mark offers a routemap to continuous sustainable improvement through the annual measurement and reduction of carbon emissions.
+Planet Mark certification offers a route-map to continuous sustainable improvement through the annual measurement and reduction of carbon emissions.

-A growing number of pension holders want to know the environmental impact of their pension investments.
+Pension holders increasingly want to know the environmental impact of their pension investments.
 New rules in 2019 required pension funds with more than 100 members to consider environmental and social factors when making investment decisions.
-But in a decade of climate action, the pension industry must begin to do more.
-It is vital not only to think about the impact of the pension investment, but also of the operational impact of running a pension scheme to fully assess the carbon impact of the industry.
+Since then, sustainability has gone from a nice-to-have to an essential part of the business.
+Whether it be for economic or planetary reasoning, pension providers must examine their supply chain’s carbon footprint.

-As part of the Planet Mark certification, Trafalgar House has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Trafalgar House has committed to making a year-on-year reduction.